Cortisol

-Cortisol is a steroid hormone, in the glucocorticoid class of hormones.
-When used as a medication, it is known as hydrocortisone.
+Cortisol is a steroid hormone in the glucocorticoid class of hormones and a stress hormone.
+When used as medication, it is known as hydrocortisone.

-It is produced in many animals, mainly by the zona fasciculata of the adrenal cortex in the adrenal gland.
-It is produced in other tissues in lower quantities.
-It is released with a diurnal cycle and its release is increased in response to stress and low blood-glucose concentration.
-It functions to increase blood sugar through gluconeogenesis, to suppress the immune system, and to aid in the metabolism of fat, protein, and carbohydrates.
+Cortisol is produced in many animals, mainly by the zona fasciculata of the adrenal cortex in an adrenal gland.
+In other tissues, it is produced in lower quantities.
+By a diurnal cycle, cortisol is released and increases in response to stress and a low blood-glucose concentration.
+It functions to increase blood sugar through gluconeogenesis, suppress the immune system, and aid in the metabolism of calories.
 It also decreases bone formation.
-Many of these functions are carried out by cortisol binding to glucocorticoid or mineralocorticoid receptors inside the cell, which then bind to DNA to impact gene expression.
+These stated functions are carried out by cortisol binding to glucocorticoid or mineralocorticoid receptors inside a cell, which then bind to DNA to affect gene expression.